About camp kee-mo-kee

 Supporting the camp staff are many levels of leadership:

-Full-time camp professionals work year-round to ensure camp programs and activities meet all standards and accreditations:
+Full-time Executive Director works year-round to ensure camp programs and activities meet all standards and accreditations, provides day-to-day leadership, and oversees the camp's overall operations.

 The volunteer Board of Directors provide the camp's vision and determines the path that it follows.